Temu Ranks Third and Upward in 10 Central and Eastern European Countries

 Retailers

 Cheap, cheaper, ultra-cheap – when it comes to low-cost shopping, there are many options in eCommerce.
-Among them is the Temu marketplace, a replica of Pinduoduo.com designed for international markets outside of China.
+Among them is Temu, a replica of pinduoduo.com designed for international markets outside of China.
 It commercializes factory-to-consumer or F2C sales.

 In just two years, Temu has gained tremendous traction in Western countries.
 It is cheaper and younger than most retailers.
 Is Temu here to stay?